DOCK-PI3/ESTACION-PRO/ANDROID.md

 There are some devices which have specific quirks and issues which may cause problems when running ES-DE.
 Here are some things to consider and work around.

+### AYN Thor

+The Android task switcher can't be used when setting ES-DE (or other frontends) as the home app.

 ### Logitech G Cloud

 This device will by default kill any process that is not currently focused, so if starting a game the OS will kill ES-DE so that it has to start up every time you return from a game.
 To fix this disable _Settings->Labs->Process protection_.